 5. Clean out and organize your freezer regularly.

 Know what’s in it and how to find it quickly, without a lot of open-door time.
-Learn how to clean and organize your fridge like Ree Drummond.
+Follow these tips to keep your freezer organized.

 6. Use freezer-safe containers to store your food.